 New national insolvency statistics show a continuing decline in corporate and personal insolvencies across the country for the last quarter of 2014.
-This has welcomed and showcased a positive improvement for industry and commerce.
+This news has been welcomed and showcases a positive improvement for industry and commerce.

-However business turnaround experts Wilson Field says regional variances within Yorkshire should not be ignored with many individuals still feeling the strain of high levels of debt and low wages.
+However, regional variances within Yorkshire should not be ignored; with many individuals still feeling the strain of high levels of debt and low wages.

-While these national insolvency statistics may be a positive reflection of how well businesses are surviving and show the lowest decrease in recorded individual insolvencies in nine years, Wilson Field says research by an established debt charity confirms Yorkshire and The Humber is still showing worryingly high personal and household debt problems.
+These national insolvency statistics may be a positive reflection of how well businesses are surviving and show the lowest decrease in recorded individual insolvencies in nine years.
+However, research by an established debt charity confirms Yorkshire and The Humber still has a worryingly high amount of personal and household debt problems.